bouwe77/temba/docs/docs/static-assets.md

 Configuring a `staticFolder` automatically sets the `apiPrefix` to `"api"`.
 This is a strict requirement to ensure that API requests and page navigation remain separate.

-To enable this, add the folder name to your configuration.
+To enable static content, add the folder name to your configuration.
 Usually, this is the folder where your build process outputs files, like `dist` or `build`.

 ```js
 const config = {